 Listening to Christian radio probably 12 years ago now, I heard it phrased like this for the first time… “there is NOTHING you can do to make God love you any more, and there is NOTHING you can do to make God love you any less.”
 Unconditional love.
 Unmerited favor.
 Love with no strings attached.
 Grace.
 Alone in my car, the truth may not have been new revelation, but for some reason on that day, those audacious words drenched my parched heart.
 Even as a strong committed Christian, I struggled with the notion of grace.
 The truth is… I was in the midst of my own shame.
 I wasn’t worthy of that kind of love.
-I needed a spanking.
-I needed some consequences.
-I needed some sort of justice.
+It was as if I needed a spanking or some consequences or some sort of justice.

 It made no sense.
 Grace makes no sense.
 The power of that fresh understanding lifted a cloud.
 God expected nothing from me.
 And that truth sparked a motivation that continues to grow today.